Getting Started Edit

 Creating a New Entity Edit

-New entities can be added to the system with the create
+New entities can be added to the system with the create method.

 First create a new SDK object using the constructor given by the Merchi

-object, then set up some values on the new object, and then call create
+object, then set up some values on the new object, and then call create.

 Creating and editing javascript/typescript objects locally has no effect on the server.
-Only after you call create
+Only after you call create will the object actually be stored with merchi via network request.

-when setting up the object, merchi will create one for the new object automatically.
+You do not need to assign an id when setting up the object, merchi will create one for the new object automatically.

 import { Merchi } from 'merchisdk/typescript/src/merchi';